 Profileplasty requires multiple procedures, so it requires a surgeon who has a great deal of skill and expertise in facial plastic surgery as a whole.
 The surgeon you choose should also have a good understanding of the human face and how to create facial harmony using a combination of these procedures.

-Dr. Todd Hobgood has been a facial plastic surgeon for over 12 years and is double board-certified with the American Board of Facial Plastic and Reconstructive Surgeons and the American Board of Otolaryngology-Head and Neck Surgeons.
+Dr. Todd Hobgood has been a facial plastic surgeon for over 12 years and is a double board-certified facial plastic surgeon with the American Board of Facial Plastic and Reconstructive Surgeons and the American Board of Otolaryngology-Head and Neck Surgeons.
 Dr. Hobgood’s practice in Scottsdale, AZ, is dedicated to procedures involving the face, head, and neck and offers a wide variety of surgical and nonsurgical procedures to prospective patients.

 If you would like to find out more about how facial plastic surgery can be used to improve the look of your face from all sides, contact Hobgood Facial Plastic Surgery at (480) 214-9955 or by sending an email through the Patient Contact page.
 Our office is open Monday through Friday, from 8 a.m. to 5 p.m.
 Contact us today!